-At this time, the cursor stays on the "Launch Startup Repair (recommended)" option by default.
-Obviously, Win7 wants us to select the first option to repair system automatically.
+At this time, the cursor stays on the “Launch Startup Repair (recommended)” option by default.
+Obviously, Windows wants you to select the first option to repair system automatically.

 After the computer was repaired, you’ll be able to access data in internal hard drive and choose to transfer or backup important data to other storage devices.